quozd/awesome-dotnet/README.md

 * [AzureCrawler](https://github.com/yagopv/AzureCrawler) - Take HTML Snapshots for your Angular, Ember, Durandal or any JavaScript applications
 * [BitSharp](https://github.com/pmlyon/BitSharp) - C# Bitcoin Node
 * [CSScript](http://www.csscript.net/) - CS-Script is a CLR based scripting system which usesC# as a programming language.
 CS-Script currently targets Microsoft implementation of CLR (.NET 2.0/3.0/3.5/4.0/4.5) with full support on Mono.
 Comes with many additional features, such as script hosting.
+* [FluentValidation](https://github.com/JeremySkinner/FluentValidation) - A small validation library for .NET that uses a fluent interface and lambda expressions for building validation rules.
 * [Humanizer](https://github.com/MehdiK/Humanizer) - Humanizer meets all your .NET needs for manipulating and displaying strings, enums, dates, times, timespans, numbers and quantities
 * [ILSpy](http://ilspy.net/) - ILSpy is the open-source .NET assembly browser and decompiler
 * [LINQPad](http://linqpad.net) - a C#/VB/F# scratchpad that instantly executes any expression, statement block or program with rich output formatting and a wealth of features.
 Also lets you interactively query databases in LINQ. [$]